cryptape/dapp-demos/pet-shop/README.md

 ---
 # Where are the differences

-From here, we assume you already read the [pet-shop-box- tutorial](https://truffleframework.com/tutorials/pet-shop), cause we will **focus on different parts** between these two demos.
+From here, we assume you already read the [pet-shop-box-tutorial](https://truffleframework.com/tutorials/pet-shop), cause we will **focus on different parts** between these two demos.

-> Notice: This demo use nervos.js instead of web3.js to interact with AppChain. **You can find nervos.js [here](https://github.com/cryptape/nervos.js/tree/develop/packages/nervos-chain)**
+> Notice: This demo use nervos.js instead of web3.js to interact with AppChain. **You can find nervos.js [here](https://github.com/cryptape/nervos.js/tree/develop/packages/nervos-chain).**

 ## src/index.html